SKYLIFT

 Suitable for all sites: The new assembly system overcomes access limitations to remote and hard-to-reach locations with high wind speeds, where assembly efficiency and adaptability to changing needs are crucial.

-This entity has received aid from the Government of Navarra, co-financed at 40% by the European Regional Development Fund through the 2021–2027 ERDF Operational Programme of Navarra.
+"This entity has received aid from the Government of Navarre, co-financed at 40% by the European Regional Development Fund through the ERDF 2021-2027 Operational Program of Navarre."

 fra